CGBerreteaga/CMPS6750/Module 2.md

 Markov Chains - A mathematical system that undergoes transitions from one state to another according to certain probalistic rules.
 Note that a key feature is the probability of transiting to any particular state depends on <u>only the current state.
-NOT preceeding states.<u>
+NOT preceeding states.</u>

 Here:
-$'{X_k,k\epsilon\math{bb}}'$
+$'{X_k,k\epsilon\mathbb{N}}'$
 Where $'X_k'$ is the state of the process at time <i>k<i>
 and <i>k<i> is a part of all integers